AkshaySharma2230/AllExtensions/README.md

 -> Array Extension.
 -> UIImage Extensions.
 -> Add Date Extension.
--> Adding pAnimation.(This animation, like your UIView label text field, etc., comes from the left and right sides, top or right side).
+-> Adding pAnimation.(Like your UIView label text field, this animation comes from the left and right sides, top or right side).
+-> Adding Color Extensions and using Extensions to Use:- "."
+Example:-
+view.backgroundColor = .ColorName

-if you want AnyThing for Swift & Swift UI you Can Connect me with twiiter or mail me Mail id:-akshay.as597@gmail.com.
+if you want AnyThing for Swift & Swift UI you Can Connect me on Twitter or mail me Mail id:-akshay.as597@gmail.com.
 Follow Me on.
 Twitter Account: - https://twitter.com/AkshayS04710788